thunderbird/thunderbird-android/docs/engineering/rfcs/0008-portable-profile-data-format.md

   POP3 profile.
 - The new settings and profile contract needs a deliberate inventory to avoid losing a user-visible setting or carrying device-local state into portability.
+- Kage currently declares Android API 26.
+Supporting the app's API 23 minimum requires an upstream compatibility patch or a narrowly maintained fork, plus API 23 through 25 verification.
-- AES ZIP compatibility varies between tools.
-Fixtures must verify the selected target libraries against each other and supported independent ZIP tools.
+- The age and ZIP layers require separate interoperability fixtures with the reference age implementation and independent ZIP tools.
 - User-facing conflict resolution can be complex when imported configuration differs from existing accounts.
 - All portable bundles add passphrase-loss risk.
 The app cannot recover an export or backup without its passphrase.
 - Portable exports can contain sensitive mail addresses, server details, and message content even when credentials are